-If you’re fortunate enough to travel to the Netherlands during the festive period of Sinterklaas, then you’ll no doubt get to take part in many of the fun celebrations and sample some of the typical Dutch food products that are enjoyed at this special time of year.
+If you’re fortunate enough to travel to the Netherlands during the festive period of Sinterklaas, then you’ll no doubt get to take part in the many fun celebrations and sample the typical Dutch food products that are enjoyed at this special time of year.

 In the weeks leading up to Pajkesavond on December 5th, Dutch children habitually leave their shoe in front of the fireplace in the hope that Sinterklaas will climb down the chimney and fill it with a present and a much coveted chocolate letter.
 Of course, just like Santa Claus, Sinterklaas only leaves goodies for children who have been good all year round!

 These distinctive chocolate treats have been associated with Sinterklaas for so long, that many Dutch people have actually forgotten how the giving and receiving of them became such an important ritual during Sinterklaas.